My youngest has never stepped foot in a traditional classroom.

 Sometimes, it bugs me that he doesn’t know how good he’s got it at home.
 It kills me to hear him complain about a lesson or act like I’m being too hard on him when I know that I’m not.

-I get frustrated that he doesn’t always seem to appreciate the perks of homeschooling, and I take it personal when he whines about having to write complete sentences with proper punctuation.
+I get frustrated that he doesn’t always seem to appreciate the perks of homeschooling, and I take it personally when he whines about having to write complete sentences with proper punctuation.

 I’m guessing this is just a stage I’m destined to go through as a homeschooling mom.
 It must be some kind of right of passage to survive homeschooling a child who has never been to public school or experienced any kind of real academic frustration.